-- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents or during the construction phase of the school can be effectively mitigated. - Any business activities are concentrated along the main road, about 1 km away from the proposed school site and will not be negatively affected by the school construction. - No sewer services available in all Turah area.
+- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents during the construction phase of the school can be effectively mitigated. - Any business activities are concentrated along the main road and will not be negatively affected by the school construction. - The site is not served by a sewage network. - The access to site is not served by paved roads.
+However, there is a planned road which ends near the school edge.
+Discussions with municipality will be done to extend it to reach the eastern road - The plot is shared with an existing basic mixed school and a sports field.

-Conclusion:

-The proposed site can be considered as having no or minor impacts in accordance with the KfW Sustainability Guideline.
+Conclusion: The proposed site can be considered as having no or minor impacts in accordance with the KfW Sustainability Guideline.